yoterel/gsoup/README.md

 # Graphics Soup

-A python toolkit for various graphics related computations
+A python library impleneting various geometric and graphics algorithms with focus on clarity rather than performance

 ## Installation